ratrent55/AppStructure/README.md

 npx husky install
 ```

-We use AWS S3 for image/file hosting, so you'll need to set up a few things for this to work, process can be found [here](./docs/setup-s3.md).
+Using AWS S3 for image/file hosting, so you'll need to set up a few things for this to work, process can be found [here](./docs/setup-s3.md).

 <br />
 <br />